i-tanova/Learn-Spring/README.md

      - SQL -> H2 DB

      Tip: to reinit a project from pom.xml got to pom.xml right click and select add as maven project

+   * Git tips
+   Fork the original repo and clone it from IntellJ IDE, In the same folder execute command: git remote add originalRepo [link to original repo] Execute fetch
+   Now you can compare from both sources: forked and original one

+   * JPA Entities
+   - Java Persistence Api - Hibernate.
+Very broad theme.

+   Tip: JDL-Studio for UML diagrams

+   Author* -> Book * (Many to many relationship)   *_*
+   - Put entities classes at package "domain"